fbaumdicker/SpacerPlacer/README.md

 There are two ways to provide trees for multiple groups of CRISPR arrays.
 NOTE: in both cases the names of the trees need to be the same as the group names.
-1) The trees can be provided as separate files containing the tree as string in newick format (the choice of filename extension is irrelevant).
+1) The trees can be provided as separate files containing the tree as string in newick format (the choice of extension is irrelevant).
+To avoid issues, keep the tree files in a separate directory of the fasta files (or together in a subdirectory).
 The file names need to be the same as the group names, e.g.:
 ```bash